RyanMullins/Geog461W.SP2014.Labs/Lab2/Handout/Lab2_Handout.md

 ### Step 2: Adding Data Layers

 And now you have a map, albeit a pretty bare one at the moment.
 Your project probably looks something similar to what is shown in Figure 2.4.
 Another quick review of the interface, in the center of everything is the map preview.
 This is a live rendering of what your tiles are going to look like once they are created.
 To the right of that is the CartoCSS editor that you use to control how your map looks, more on that later.
 In the upper left you will notice some interface controls.
-The "+" and "-" buttons control zoom level, though you can also do that with your scroll wheel.
+The "+" and "-" buttons control zoom level, though you can also do that with your scroll wheel or track pad gestures.
 The arrows toggle between a full-screen map-view and the split map-editor view.
 The last piece is probably the most important, it's the editing tools menu (Figure 2.5) in the bottom left.

 ![Figure 2.4: New project in the "Editor"](images/tm.projectBlank.png)

 TileMill has a pretty great set of editing tools built in, going down the list...
 The pointing finger thing (technical term, obviously) let's you control the templates.
 This is where you can add a legend and even some interactivity to your maps.
 We will get to the interaction bits in the next lab, but the legend is pretty easy to figure out and can make a world of difference.
 You type in text and it makes it appear, it is that simple.
 You can do all sorts of advanced things too, look for more advanced tutorials [here](https://www.mapbox.com/tilemill/docs/guides/advanced-legends/).

 Below the pointy finger thing is a button with the letter "A" in it.
 Clicking on this will bring up an absolutely massive list of all the fonts you can use in your tiles.
 Be careful, it is pretty easy to get lost in there.
-Below This is a pair of curly braces (that's "{ }" those kind, plan on becoming familiar with these), and clicking on that brings up a reference guide for CartoCSS.
+Below this is a pair of curly braces (that's "{ }" those kind, plan on becoming familiar with these), and clicking on that brings up a reference guide for CartoCSS.
 This is definitely going to become your friend.

 ![Figure 2.5: Examining the layers in the project](images/tm.viewLayers.png)